Shiwantha-I-Rodrigo/homelab/Day_02.md

 At this point, **only S1 is directly accessible** and **others were not**.

 That's when it hit me: **my PC has multiple network connections** one for the lab network, another for internet.
 A quick look at the routing table with `ip route` showed that **the default gateway pointed to my internet connection**, not the lab.
 I didn’t want to mess with that changing it could interrupt my internet access.
-So, I accepted the reality, that **To access R2 and S2, I’d have to proxy jump through S1**.
+So, I accepted the reality, that **To access R2 and S2, I’d have to proxy jump through S1** or ping through the interface the switch is connected to.

-Lessons Learned :
+> **PINGING THROUGH A SPECIFIC INTERFACE : `ping -I eth1 123.123.123.123`**

+> ***Lessons Learned :***

 * **Legacy devices require legacy crypto algorithms**: Modern SSH clients won’t talk to them unless you manually enable old algorithms.
 * **routing protocols enable reachability for remote networks**: RIP was the key to getting the devices to talk to each other.